II Corps (United States): World War II

 Six months after the Japanese attack on Pearl Harbor and the American entry into World War II, II Corps was sent to England in June 1942, under the command of Major General Mark W. Clark.
 In November, now under Major General Lloyd Fredendall, II Corps landed in Oran as part of Operation Torch, the Allied invasion of French North Africa.
 After initially making good headway against German forces during the Tunisia Campaign, II Corps was defeated by German troops under Hans-Jürgen von Arnim at the Battle of Sidi Bou Zid.
 II Corps was again decisively defeated in February 1943 during the Battle of Kasserine Pass by veteran troops under Generalfeldmarschall Erwin Rommel.
 The defeats were compounded by American inexperience, poor senior leadership, and lack of armor comparable to that in the German panzer forces, as well as the highly effective German high-velocity 88 mm anti-tank guns, which were used in screening tactics to destroy American tanks lured into pursuit of German armored forces.

-In March 1943, after a change of command to Major General George Patton, II Corps recovered its cohesion and fought for the rest of the Tunisia Campaign, with a stalemate at the Battle of El Guettar.
+On 6 March 1943, Major General George Patton would relieve Fredendall, II Corps recovered its cohesion and fought for the rest of the Tunisia Campaign, with a stalemate at the Battle of El Guettar.
 II Corps held the southern flank of the British First Army during the destruction of the remaining Axis forces in North Africa.
-The war in North Africa ended in May 1943 with almost 250,000 Axis soldiers surrendering, to become prisoners of war.
+The war in North Africa ended in May 1943 with almost 275,000 Axis soldiers surrendering, to become prisoners of war.